Transport and deploy targets¶

 Strict host-key checking is always on.
 Pin a per-environment known_hosts with --known-hosts /path/to/known_hosts for CI / automated deploys.

 The entire filesystem surface is rebased under /tmp/test-host. /etc/systemd/system/api.service lands at /tmp/test-host/etc/systemd/system/api.service.
 No root required; no real /etc touched.
-This is what Punix's own conformance suite uses, and it's available for your own deploy validation.
+Punix's own conformance suite uses this, and it's available for your own deploy validation.

 The same generation manifest, the same atomic-flip guarantee, the same rollback flow apply whether you're deploying locally or over SSH.
-There isn't a "remote mode" that behaves subtly differently — it's the same code path, with the IO routed through SSH instead of through local syscalls.
+The same code path runs everywhere.
+The IO travels through SSH on a remote host and through local syscalls on the local machine.

 Operational consequences:

-• Cross-host promotion is bandwidth-efficient.
-The closure push step asks the target "do you have this content-addressed path?" — if yes, it skips.
+--transport-rootlets you stage a full deploy/rollback round-trip locally without touching anything real. - Cross-host promotion is bandwidth-efficient.
+The closure push step asks the target "do you have this content-addressed path?"; if yes, it skips.
 Re-deploying the same stack across many machines transfers only the missing bytes.

 When you deploy over SSH, Punix walks the stack's pinned store paths and pushes anything the target doesn't already have: